mdsimon2/RPi-CamillaDSP/README.md

 - 88.2 / 96 kHz: 128
 - 176.4 / 192 kHz: 256

-For configurations where playback and capture device are synchronous (i.e. no rate adjust is enabled), target_level = chunksize.
-For asynchronous configurations, target_level = 3 x chunksize.
+Currently, CamillaDSP only allows a maximum target_level of 2 x chunksize - 1.
+For simplicity, all configurations use a target_level of 2 x chunksize - 1.
 These chunksize / target_level settings will result in < 10 ms latency.

+Note, for configurations where playback and capture device are synchronous (i.e. no rate adjust is enabled), target_level = chunksize will also work and will slightly reduce latency.
+For asynchronous configurations, the ideal target_level is 3 x chunksize, this will be allowed in future versions of CamillaDSP and the configurations in this tutorial will updated to reflect this when possible.

 If dropouts are experienced, increase chunksize / target_level, and please let me know.

 ### Okto dac8 PRO